 Common Questions

 What if a client objects to my rounding?
 Discuss it.
 You can switch to exact (no rounding), a smaller interval, or a gentler rounding type.
-The rounding setting is global, so a change applies to all your work.
+The rounding setting is global, so a change applies to everything you track from then on.

 Is rounding up standard?
 In professional services, rounding up is a common convention ("any started increment is billed").
 In Timesheet it is one of three rounding types, and round down is actually the default.